 What is the teacher: student ratio in your school?

-Does your school have a waiting list?
+Does HIS have a waiting list?

 How do you promote healthy eating?